• Home Page

 Belle (“Beauty”), the Song

-Esmeralda’s beauty entrances three men: the hunchback bellringer Quasimodo (Garou), the cathedral Archdeacan Frollo (Marc Lavoine), and Captain of the Guard Phoebus (Patrick Fiori).
-In the song, performed as a round, each of them expresses the nature of their heart’s appreciation for Esmeralda which ranges from selfless devotion (Quasimodo) to obsessive lust (Frollo) and superficial pre-marital promiscuity (Phoebus).
-Each of the men states his case before they blend their voices and obsessions in the final chorus.
-Esmeralda does not perform in the song.
+The song’s theme arises in Hugo’s chapter called "Trois coeurs d'homme faits différemment" (“Three men's hearts made differently”) (Book 8, Chapter VI).
+Esméralda’s beauty entrances three men in different ways that reflect their own preoccupations: the hunchback bellringer Quasimodo (actor: Garou), the cathedral Archdeacan Frollo (Daniel Lavoie), and Captain of the Guard Phoebus (Patrick Fiori).
+In the song, performed as a round, each of them expresses the nature of their heart’s appreciation for Esméralda which ranges from selfless devotion (Quasimodo) to obsessive lust (Frollo) and superficial pre-marital promiscuity (Phoebus).
+Each of the men states his case before they join in the final chorus.
+Esméralda does not perform in the song.

-The song is structured in 4 parts, one for each of the men and a final joint chorus.
-Each of them has 3 stanzas to make his case.
-The first 2 stanzas in each part have 4 lines each.
-The shorter third stanza in each part begins with an invocation of another party’s intervention to support their designs on Esmeralda.
 Quasimodo asks Lucifer to help run his fingers through her hair.
-Frollo the priest asks Notre Dame (Our Lady) to help open the door to Esmeralda’s “garden.”
-Phoebus simply informs his fiancée Fleur-de-Lys that he’s going to “pluck Esmeralda’s love flower.”
-In the final joint chorus, the three parties combine to request Lucifer’s support, something of a symbol of his primacy over Our Lady in earthly matters.
-There is rhyming throughout in different combinations.
+Frollo (the priest) asks Notre Dame (Our Lady) to help open the door to Esméralda’s “garden.”
+As for Phoebus, he simply informs his fiancée Fleur-de-Lys that he’s going to “pluck Esmeralda’s love flower.”
+In the final joint chorus, the three parties combine in soliciting Lucifer’s support, a symbolic affirmation of his primacy in earthly matters.
+Rhyming occurs throughout in different combinations.

-Bellringer Quasimodo (Garou)
+Quasimodo (Garou)

 Belle